qiskit-community/qiskit-experiments/docs/howtos/newexperimentdata.rst

 -------

-Sometimes due to events like a lost connection, the :class:`.ExperimentData` class that is returned upon execution completion of an experiment may not contain correct results.
+Sometimes due to events like a lost connection, the :class:`.ExperimentData` class that is returned upon completion of an experiment may not contain correct results.
 There are also times when you would like to rerun the analysis for existing experiments with previously run jobs.

 Solution
 --------